xiaoyuanf/Memorizable/README.md

 - You can reload the state of my application by **running it**.
 Files in the `./data/`folder will be loaded automatically.

 ## Phase 4: Task 2
+- The constructor of `Card` class has a robust design.
+In the `setup()` method in `TestCard` class, the exception is not expected.
+In the `testCardConstructor()` method in the same class, the exception is expected.
+- The `updateQueue()` method in the `CardQueue` class also has a robust design.
+The `testUpdateQueue` method in the `TestCardQueue` class has both scenarios of expecting and not expecting an exception.

+## Phase 4: Task 3

 [1]:	https://en.wikipedia.org/wiki/Spaced_repetition